nnseva/django-import/README.md

     - `lookup_field` - field name of the opposide side model with the optional lookup suffix, 'pk' by default

 You can see the detailed help with the actual list of all registered reflections at the change page of the `ImportJob` instance.

+### Customizing a field list to be imported

+The field list to be imported is determined as a union of two name sets:
+- a model field names set
+- a reflection names set

+Every Django model determines a list of fields.
+Every such field has a name.
+The package tries to import all fields found in the model.

+The import options contain a set of reflections [see before](#reflecting-values), with unique names.
+Every such a name also determines a model field or property which should be imported.

+The reflection whose name is equal to the model field name, determines a reflection for this field.

+The default import column name is equal to the field name.

+When the import file contains a column whose name is equal to the field name, it is imported even the reflection is not declared.
+To avoid such an import, use the special `avoid` reflection with the name equal to the column name.

 ### Identify instances